pchinjr/praise-cage-rest-api-workshop/README.md

   console.log('Server running at http://localhost:3000');
 });
 ```
 We now have written server code that handles serving static files.
-How would we load CSS files?

 ### Running the Static Server
 1. Save the file as `server.js`.